Ishikawajima-Harima F3: Design and development

 Ishikawajima-Harima began developing a small turbofan engine in the late 1970s as a competitor for the new jet trainer aircraft being developed by Kawasaki Heavy Industries.
 The developmental engine was named the XF3, and it was selected over the SNECMA Turbomeca Larzac in 1982 to power the XT-4 trainer.
 The early developmental models of the engine produced 2600 lbf of thrust, but later models (including the model selected for the XT-4) produced 3600 lbf of thrust.

 The production engine was designated the F3-30 (alternatively, the F3-IHI-30), and it first flew in the XT-4 aircraft in 1985.
 Production of the qualified engine also began in 1985.

 After the engine and aircraft were in production there were several incidents where one or two of the high pressure turbine blades failed, forcing the aircraft to make emergency landings.
 An investigation revealed that the turbine section was suffering from a vibration resonance problem, leading to the turbine blade failures.
 The blades were strengthened and modified to dampen the vibrations.
 The engine, and the aircraft, returned to service in 1990.

 Beginning in 1999, IHI began upgrading the fielded engines with a new high-pressure turbine to increase their service life.
 This variant of the engine was known as the F3-IHI-30B.

-In 2003, IHI began updating the engine with a more advanced Full Authority Digital Engine Control (FADEC).
+In 2003, IHI began updating the engine with a more advanced FADEC.
 This updated engine was designated the F3-IHI-30C.